polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: `10.0.0.6` is the private IP address assigned to the network interface of the Azure VM hosting the HANA instance.

-1. Within the Remote Desktop session, start SAP HANA Studio Administration.
+1. Within the Remote Desktop session, start SAP HANA Studio.

 1. When prompted to select a workspace, accept the default value, and select **Launch**.